-Looking at the number of general accidents by cause, it reveals that 133 accidents were due to human factors (an increase of 32 year-on-year), 156 (an increase of 17 year-on-year) due to physical factors, and 25 (an increase of 13 year-on-year) due to other factors.
+Looking at the number of general accidents by cause, it reveals that 133 accidents were caused by human factors (an increase of 32 year-on-year), 156 (an increase of 17 year-on-year) by physical factors, and 25 (an increase of 13 year-on-year) by other factors.
 The main causes were 89 cases of deterioration due to corrosion and fatigue (an increase of 27 year-on-year), 53 cases of insufficient operation confirmation (an increase of 20 year-on-year), and 37 cases of insufficient maintenance and management (a decrease of 3 year-on-year).
 (Fig. 1-3-4)